Impact Investing: An Interview with Lauren Sercu at Sepio Capital

 Clients who have long had aspirations to incorporate their values and mission into their portfolio are incredibly excited about the ability to incorporate impact into their portfolio.
 Some clients fall somewhere in the middle, where they might want to explore taking some initial mission alignment steps to see how it plays out.
 Of course, there are still those who have reservations about impact investing, primarily around whether returns are concessionary in some way.
 Wherever our clients’ interests in impact investing fall, we have found a conversation around impact to be additive to the financial planning and charitable giving process.

 How does your Impact Investing practice differ from offerings elsewhere?

 Our impact investing practice is grounded in the same rigorous investment planning and portfolio construction practices that guide the rest of our investment management solutions.
 Importantly, our clients’ impact portfolios have similar risk-adjusted return expectations and liquidity profiles as our traditional portfolios.
 For clients who want to achieve solutions-oriented impact, it is important to make sure your portfolio does not get overwhelmed with illiquid, riskier assets.
 Since the majority of pure-play impact companies tend to be relatively early-stage, these companies are often accessed through public equity funds with a smaller market capitalization or private investment funds.

 Our differentiator is the breadth of our impact investing platform, which allows us to optimize a client’s portfolio under a new framework: one that considers return, risk, and impact.

-To learn more about the Advisers who work with us, visit Our Advisers.
+To learn more about the advisory firms who work with us, visit Our Firms.